What is “the fissured workplace”?

 Responding to the Fissured Workplace

 There is a critical paradox for the companies that shed so many activities to other organizations.
 If the mothership provides satellite businesses upon whom they depend exquisite detail in the timing, specifications, quality, and of course price for their contracted services—and my research and experience say they do—shouldn’t the company have some responsibility for compliance with laws?
 Shouldn’t they provide opportunities for advancement for “temporary workers” who may work within their company on a full time basis, often for years?

-Laws originally intended to ensure basic labor standards and to protect workers from health and safety risks now enable these changes by focusing regulatory attention on a subset of the parties responsible for workplace conditions.
-Core federal and state laws that regulate employment, often dating back to the ﬁrst half of the twentieth century, often assume simple and direct employee/employer relationships.
+Federal and state laws that regulate employment, often dating back to the ﬁrst half of the twentieth century, assume straightforward and clear employee/employer relationships.
 They make presumptions about responsibility and liability similar to those we make as customers, presumptions that ignore the transformation that has occurred under the hood of many business enterprises.
 Traditional approaches to enforcing those laws similarly ignore the myriad new relationships that lie below the surface of the workplace.
 As a result, the laws crafted to safeguard basic standards, to reduce health and safety risks, and to cushion displacement from injury or economic downturn often fail to do so.